 From the rolling hills of the north and the Appalachian mountains to the east to the scenic underground caves of the south, there are many beautiful places to find great apartments in Kentucky.

-When you choose an apartment in Lexington, you'll be surrounded by miles of softly rolling plateau in the heart of the Bluegrass Region.
-Lexington is commonly and quite appropriately known as the Horse Capital of the World.
+You'll be surrounded by miles of softly rolling plateau in the heart of the Bluegrass Region in Lexington.
+The city is commonly and quite appropriately known as the Horse Capital of the World.
 The surrounding countryside is teeming with horse farms bounded by miles of white wooden fences.
 This is a city of opportunity and headquarters to many dynamic companies, including General Electric Company, The Trane Company, United Parcel Service, the University of Kentucky, The Valvoline Company and Jif Peanut Butter.
 Perhaps you're planning to start your own company in Lexington.
 If you are, take comfort in knowing that Lexington has been recognized by several magazines as a great place in which to start a business or locate a company.